Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 4. Print the shape, dtype, and npu\_format of all stack parameters.
 Construct a single-operator case to reproduce the problem.
 The cause is that the data types of the input parameters for subtraction are different.
 As a result, the data types of the a-b and b-a results are different, and an error is reported in the stack operator.
 5. Convert the data types of the stack input parameters to the same one to temporarily avoid the problem.

-<h2 id="what-do-i-do-if-the-error-message-helpaclexecute-is-displayed-after-multi-task-delivery-is-disabled.md">What Do I Do If the Error Message "HelpACLExecute."
+<h2 id="what-do-i-do-if-the-error-message-helpaclexecute-is-displayed-after-multi-task-delivery-is-disabled">What Do I Do If the Error Message "HelpACLExecute."
 Is Displayed After Multi-Task Delivery Is Disabled \(export TASK\_QUEUE\_ENABLE=0\) During Model Running?</h2>

 ## Symptom<a name="section1785905019184"></a>